 Interventional Pain Management Physicians & Minimally Invasive Surgeons located in throughout the state of New Jersey

 Varicose veins are a common problem that affects up to 35% of adults, often leading to leg pain and potentially serious complications.
-At their offices in Murray Hill, New York City, and throughout New Jersey, the experienced physicians at the University Pain Medicine Center permanently eliminate varicose veins using today’s most advanced, minimally-invasive procedures.
+At their offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, the experienced physicians at the University Pain and Spine Center permanently eliminate varicose veins using today’s most advanced, minimally-invasive procedures.
 Whether you want to get rid of varicose veins to improve your appearance or to get relief from leg pain, call or book an appointment online today.

 If you have swollen, twisted veins beneath your skin, you have varicose veins.
 Most often, they are found in the legs and the feet.
 They can be painful, and many people feel embarrassed by them.

 If you have varicose veins, you may benefit from losing weight or from wearing different shoes or clothes.
 It may help to raise your legs when you rest.
 Compression stocking may also help.
 You may benefit from a medical procedure to treat your veins.
 Your healthcare provider can create a plan that's right for you.

 The veins in your legs carry blood up the leg and back toward your heart.
 The one-way valves in the veins keep the blood flowing in the right direction.
 But, when the valves become weak or damaged, blood refluxes back down the vein.

 The refluxed blood accumulates in the vein, a condition called chronic venous insufficiency.
 As the blood builds up, it causes twisted, bulging, dark purple and blue varicose veins.

 Some people don’t have any symptoms.
 However, varicose veins are a common cause of leg pain.
 In addition to the pain, you may experience: